giordi91/giordi91.github.io/content/post/resourceSystem.md

 # Intro
 Over the years I started shifting my game engine resource management to a different paradigm rather than the usual OOP.
 Such a paradigm is composed of a manager plus resource handles.
-I used this system in many personal projects to great success.
+I have used this system in many personal projects to great success.
 I hope it can be useful to other people and hope to hear different ways people handle their resources too! (pun intended)

 This pattern is a combination of two main ideas:
 - Instead of passing resource pointers around, you use an opaque, trivially copiable, handle.